Fatbirder's Top 1000 Birding Websites

 Always elusive, this was the only distant photograph I could get

-After leaving our previous location, we made our way to the England-Scotland border in search of our next target bird: the Marsh Tit.
-We visited two sites but had no luck.
+Continuing toward the England-Scotland border in search of the Marsh Tit, we visited two sites with no success.
 As dusk approached, I heard a male Marsh Tit calling.
-To my surprise, the bird flew in and landed in the nearby trees and bushes, continuing to call.
-I couldn't believe my luck—Marsh Tits are in decline in Scotland and are considered a rare species in the country.
+To my surprise, it flew in and landed nearby, singing beautifully.
+Marsh Tits are in decline in Scotland and considered rare, making this encounter particularly special.

 Marsh Tit, on the list!